My Dog Ate Bristles What Should I Do?

 Why Would my Dog Eat Bristles?

 In the case of a grill bristle brush, the brush could smell like the food cooked on the grill.
 That’s all it takes to attract a dog!
-Think of all those hamburgers, steaks, cobs of corn, and more you’ve enjoyed on the grill.
+Think of all those hamburgers, steaks, cobs of corn, and everything else you’ve enjoyed on the grill.
 Your canine companion loves those foods and smells as much (if not more) as you do!

 What to Do If Your Dog’s Eaten Bristles

 Next, call the vet and get their advice.
 They will have the best information on what needs to happen next.
-Depending on the type and number of bristles eaten, the vet may ask you to bring your fur baby by to be checked.
+Depending on the type and number of bristles eaten, the vet may ask you to bring your fur baby to be checked.
 This is a good idea, especially if your canine companion has eaten metal bristles.

 The metal bristles could cause tears or punctures in the dog’s esophagus, stomach lining, or intestines.
 Even if the dog only ate a few bristles.